 - 6 Dill pickle spears

 - Bright green relish

 - Celery salt

-- Wrap the buns in a damp paper towel and microwave at 15 second intervals until warmed through but not too hot; about 30-45 seconds total.
+- Wrap the buns in a damp paper towel and microwave at 15 second intervals until warm and soft, but not too hot; about 30-45 seconds total.

-- Place the hot dogs in the buns and top each with yellow mustard, a dill pickle spear, two tomato half moons, two sport peppers, chopped onion, green relish, and a sprinkle of celery salt.
+- Place the hot dogs in the buns and top each with yellow mustard, green relish, chopped onion, two tomato half moons, a dill pickle spear, two sport peppers, and a sprinkle of celery salt.

 - Resist the urge to reach for the ketchup.
 Enjoy!